lostechies/blog/_derickbailey/2011-06-29-debugging-cucumber-tests-with-ruby-debug.md

 I&#8217;m a little surprised that I had to add the require &#8216;ruby-debug&#8217; to my env.rb file, honestly.
 Bundler usually handles the &#8216;require&#8217; for you, when you include a gem &#8230; except that the gem is named &#8216;ruby-debug19&#8217; and the require statement is &#8216;ruby-debug&#8217;, which breaks the convention that bundler uses to do the include.

 Fortunately,  we can fix the Gemfile to specify by specifying the :require option.

-[gist id=1054669 file=2-the-right-way.rb]
+{% gist 1054669 2-the-right-way.rb %}

 Now that I have my Gemfile properly loading &#8216;ruby-debug&#8217;, I can get rid of the require &#8220;ruby-debug&#8221; line in my env.rb file.
 Re-run the cucumber suite, and the debugger attaches correctly.